The 2022 competition recipients will be announced March 1st

-During the years of the fellowship fully funded by the Graduate College, recipients may accept part-time on-campus employment.
+During the years of the fellowship fully funded by the Graduate College, recipients may accept part-time on-campus employment in GA- (assistantship) and HG- (grad hourly) class positions–not in academic/research/faculty hourly positions.
 The Graduate College discourages on-campus employment exceeding 50% FTE for fellows.
 Recipients may not hold the Access or Dean’s Fellowships simultaneously with the University Fellowship, nor any external award where it is prohibited by that external funding agency.
 Other awards may be held simultaneously; however, they must be approved by the Graduate College.
 It is the student’s responsibility to know and understand the regulations of the University Fellowship and those of any other award (see Policies below).

 University Fellowship recipients also receive a full tuition and partial fee waiver from the Graduate College.
 The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage for Fall and Spring Semester towards CampusCare, if applicable.
 All other fees are the responsibility of the student.

-Students supported by these fellowships are required to complete at least 12 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced course load.
+Students supported by these fellowships are required to complete at least 9 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced course load.
+(The registration requirement was lowered from 12, effective Fall 2021.)
 Fellows are not required to register for the summer session by the Graduate College; however, individual departments may require summer registration.
-Fellows who register in the summer must enroll in at least 6 hours to be eligible for a summer tuition waiver.
+Effective Fall 2021, fellows who register in the summer must enroll 3-5 hours to be eligible for a summer tuition waiver.
 Fellows should check with the department to ensure that summer registration is not required for the degree program.

 The stipend portion of the award may be taxable income; however, per guidelines set by the Internal Revenue Services (IRS), the University is not responsible for withholding or reporting income taxes on fellowship payments.